- Usage:

 locate a value of the declared type.
 Some field type definitions have additional sub-type specifiers.

-keys, the path is the same as the hash member name.
-The optional AS
+For indexes on HASH keys, the default path is the same as the hash member name.
+The optional AS clause can be used to rename

 the field if desired